top of page

 Issue

-Buddhism was formed with a philosophy that was respected by many over the years.
-However, are the principles made by its founder truly that profound and worthwhile for mankind to follow?
+Buddhism was formed with a philosophy that became popular over the years, however, are its principles truly that profound and worthwhile for mankind to adopt?

 Solution